TBXark/github-backup/README.md

-# github backup
+# GitHub Backup

-A simple tool to backup github repository to gitea or other provider.
+A simple tool to back up GitHub repository to gitea or other provider.

 ### Installation